 NATIVE PEOPLES OF THE EASTERN WOODLAND

-Encouraged by the wealth found by the Spanish in the settled civilizations to the south, fifteenth- and sixteenth-century English, Dutch, and French explorers expected to discover the same in North America.
+Encouraged by the wealth found by the Spanish in the settled civilizations to the south, sixteenth- and seventeenth-century English, Dutch, and French explorers expected to discover the same in North America.
 What they found instead were small, disparate communities, many already ravaged by European diseases brought by the Spanish and transmitted among the Native peoples.
 Rather than gold and silver, there was an abundance of land, and the timber and fur that land could produce.

 The Native peoples living east of the Mississippi did not construct the large and complex societies of those to the west.
 Because they lived in small autonomous clans or tribal units, each group adapted to the specific environment in which it lived (Figure 1.11).
 These groups were by no means unified, and warfare among tribes was common as they sought to increase their hunting and fishing areas.
 Still, these tribes shared some common traits.
 A leader or group of tribal elders made decisions, and although the leader was a man, usually the women selected and counseled him.
 Gender roles were not as fixed as they were in the patriarchal societies of Europe, Mesoamerica, and South America.

 Women typically cultivated corn, beans, and squash and harvested nuts and berries, while men hunted, fished, and provided protection.
 But both took responsibility for raising children, and most major Native societies in the east were matriarchal.
 In tribes such as the Iroquois, Lenape, Muscogee, and Cherokee, women had both power and influence.
 They counseled and passed on the traditions of the tribe.
 These complementary gender roles changed dramatically with the coming of the Europeans, who introduced, sometimes forcibly, their own customs and traditions to the natives.